antzm/data-science/data-resources.md

 # Data Science Resources

-Resources, organized on categories, which are relevant to Data Science
+**Resources, organized by category, which are relevant to Data Science**

 Index: